adeemm/ex-509/README.md

 * On the server machine, [tlslite-ng](https://pypi.org/project/tlslite-ng/) is required for more control over the TLS handshake

 ## Usage
-Note: each technique has its own standalone client and server
+Each technique has its own standalone client and server

 ### Server